colemanbroad/cpnet3/notes/issues.md

 A cell is likely to have entered through the boundary if it is closer to the boundary than to any parent?
 No, because sometimes cells hang out near image edges.
 If the cell is close to boundary and no cell is near in previous frame then it is an entry.

+For `link_nearestNeib()` I already allow for Enter/Exit by virtue of the distance_upper_bound (dub) parameter.
+The dub is a hard cutoff, so any time I have a potential parent within dub, it gets assigned.
+So why do we still perform poorly on the datasets with significant Enter/Exit?
+I don't know...
+So I'm going to work on drawing the tracking tails to determine the cause. see #23

 # Why does NN tracking fail on BF-C2DL-MuSC ?